Testing NeuralGCM's capability to simulate future heatwaves based on the 2021 Pacific Northwest heatwave event

-The ensemble involution process proceeds through the following steps: Initially, a large ensemble forecast is generated, consisting of a significant number of members (1000 in our case).
-At each time step (every 24 hours in our study), the predicted representative dynamic conditions—specifically U and V at 850 hPa and 500 hPa—are evaluated against the target fields derived from ERA5 reanalysis data.
-Ensemble members that exhibit a negative skill score in any dynamic field are eliminated, and from the remaining members, the top 80\% are selected based on their average performance.
-This iterative refinement is repeated at each time step, progressively narrowing the ensemble until the final prediction date is reached (Figure S1 illustrates the skill score evolution through this process).
-Unlike traditional model evaluations at target time slices, which risk missing the full trajectory of an extreme event, ensemble involution retains only the most skillful members that consistently capture the dynamical evolution of the atmospheric circulation.
-Notably, this approach only uses wind fields as evaluation metrics, without requiring ensemble members to perform optimally on temperature.
-This feature makes it particularly effective for storyline simulations, as it retains members with similar dynamic conditions, allowing for meaningful comparisons of temperature responses.
-Furthermore, ensemble involution is well-suited for AI-based models, which are computationally efficient and naturally incorporate ensembles, particularly when trained with stochastic methods (such as NeuralGCM).
-Our analysis utilizes wind fields at 500 hPa and 850 hPa as representative variables, with ensemble involution conducted at 24-hour intervals.
-While the sensitivity of these choices is beyond the scope of this study, it would be valuable to examine them in future studies.
+where $y$ represents the reference variable, $\hat{y}$ denotes the predicted values, $\overline{y}$ is the reference variable mean over the domain and $i$ indicates the spatial grid points.
+A higher $R^2$ indicates better prediction skill while an $R^2$ of zero corresponds to the skill level achieved by predicting the mean value of the variable across the domain.
+Ensemble members that exhibit a negative skill score in any dynamic field are eliminated, and from the remaining members, the top 80\% are selected based on their average performance, which is the average R square score from the four selected variables.
+This iterative refinement is repeated at each time step, progressively narrowing the ensemble spread until the final prediction date is reached (Fig.S5 illustrates the skill score and ensemble size evolutions through this process).
+Unlike traditional model evaluations at target time slices, which risk to fully miss the whole trajectory of an extreme event, ensemble involution retains only the most skillful members that consistently capture the dynamical evolution of the atmospheric circulation.

+In the current configuration, wind fields at 500 hPa and 850 hPa from $30^\circ N$ to $60^\circ N$ and $140^\circ W$ to $110^\circ W$ are used as representative variables, and ensemble involution is conducted at 24-hour intervals.
+This reduces the initial 1000 ensemble members to 86 for the hindcast case (Fig.\ref{fig:hindcast}) and 54 for the future projections (Fig.\ref{fig:delta-PNAS}).
+We conducted sensitivity tests using either a larger spatial domain (from $10^\circ N$ to $80^\circ N$ and $160^\circ W$ to $90^\circ W$), or additional vertical levels (200 hPa, 500 hPa, 850 hPa and 925 hPa).
+These different configurations yield similar synoptic circulations (Fig.S7), primarily because atmospheric variables are inherently correlated across spatial and vertical scales.
+Even when expanding the domain or including additional vertical levels, the large-scale dynamical constraints ensure that the overall circulation patterns remain consistent.
+Consequently, they produce comparable temperature patterns and temporal evolutions (Fig.S7).
+Statistical comparisons of the hottest area-maximum and area-mean temperatures distributions across different ensemble involution configurations reveal negligible differences between them (Table S2).